mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 This is really [Bodhisattva](glossary#bodhisattva) practice, to help all sentient beings.
 If you practice this, your life is really helpful, for you and for others.
 It is very true.
 Even though you don’t say anything, somebody realizes.
 You have something to tell him, or her.

-So that is shikantaza.
-It’s pretty difficult to understand for us intellectually, because we are getting the use of always analyzing and synthesizing everything in the dualistic world; it’s very difficult to stop immediately.
+So that is shikantaza – the zazen you do, mentioned by Buddha.
+It’s pretty difficult for us to understand intellectually, because we [get use out of] always analyzing and synthesizing everything in the dualistic world; it’s very difficult to *stop immediately*.
 That’s why even though you stop for a while, you don’t appreciate that practice.
-But this practice is only the best way.
-That is shikantaza – the zazen you do, mentioned by Buddha.
+But this practice is the only best way.

 We can explain how important this kind of Buddhist practice is philosophically, psychologically – but it takes time.
 That is a huge world: the philosophical background, psychological background.
-But even though you don’t know [about it], you can do it – right now, right here.
+But even though you don’t know [it], you can do it – right now, right here.
 This is a very urgent need; we have to do it.
 Whoever you are, wherever you may be, you can do it.

 For instance, if you are in an office – well still you can do it.
 If there is no one there, you can sit down in a chair and calm yourself.
-If you talk with somebody, you can realize a certain pause, where no words come up.
+If you are talking with somebody, you can realize a certain pause, where no words come up.
 For that time, you can return to yourself, and breathe.

 You can do it, okay?
 Wherever you may go; it’s really universal.
 It’s very simple.
-It’s too simple to realize.
+It’s *too* simple to realize.
 But, this is the best way.
-Not only for your life in this world; in the next life, in the life after next life, after next next life, continually.
+Not only for your life in this world, but in the next life, in the life after next life, after next next life, continually.
 That is to accumulate merit and virtue.
-That practice is really just to sow the seeds.
+That practice is really just [to] sow the seeds.
 Arrange circumstances, environment – inwardly, outwardly – and just stand up there.
 That’s all you have to do.
 That is to sow good seeds.
 Good time and occasion and good conditions must be arranged, and then stand up there.
 That’s all we have to do.
 And then at that time, [Dogen Zenji](glossary#dogen) says, right dharma is manifesting itself, and from the first, dullness and distraction are struck aside.
 Very naturally, they drop off.

 So that’s why when I was at Eiheiji monastery, Hashimoto Roshi said, “If you sit down even for a moment, you become Buddha.”
 Yes, you become Buddha.
 If you can accept this, you are a really lucky person.

 Okay ...
 Shall I discuss now, or tomorrow?
-If you have some questions – tomorrow, of course, I want to have a chance to discuss with you about this; or now.
+Tomorrow, of course, I want to have a chance to discuss with you about this; or now, if you have some questions.

 #### 1:14:57